Mujahideen: Contemporary Jihadism

-Indian subcontinent
+South Asia

 In India, an outfit calling itself the Indian Mujahideen came to light in 2008 with multiple large scale terror attacks.
 On 26 November 2008, a group calling itself the Deccan Mujahideen claimed responsibility for a string of attacks across Mumbai.
 The Weekly Standard claimed, "Indian intelligence believes the Indian Mujahideen is a front group created by Lashkar-e-Taiba and the Harkat-ul-Jihad-al-Islami to confuse investigators and cover the tracks of the Students Islamic Movement of India, or SIMI, a radical Islamist movement with aim to establish Islamic rule over India.
 In the Indian state of Jammu and Kashmir, Kashmiri Muslim separatists opposing Indian rule are often known as mujahideen.
 The members of the Salafi movement (within Sunni Islam) in the south Indian state of Kerala is known as "Mujahids".

 Many militant groups have been involved in the war in North West Pakistan, most notably the Tehrik-i-Taliban Pakistan, Al Qaeda, and ISIS Khorasan Province.
 These groups refer to themselves as the mujahideen in their war against the Pakistani military and the west.
 Several different militant groups have also taken root in Pakistan-controlled Kashmir.
 Most noticeable of these groups are Lashkar-e-Taiba (LeT), Jaish-e-Mohammed (JeM), Jammu and Kashmir Liberation Front (JKLF), Hizbul Mujahideen and Harkat-ul-Mujahideen (HuM).
 A 1996 report by Human Rights Watch estimated the number of active mujahideen at 3,200.

+Lashkar-e-Taiba became associated with attacks outside Kashmir, including mass-casualty operations in India.
+Scholars describe the group's adoption of fedayeen or suicide attacks and identified the 2001 attack on Indian Parliament and 2008 Mumbai attacks as examples of such.

 In Bangladesh, the Jamaat-ul-Mujahideen was an Islamist organisation that was officially banned by the government of Bangladesh in February 2005 after attacks on NGOs.
 It struck back in mid-August when it detonated 500 bombs at 300 locations throughout Bangladesh.